when things go wrong

 - High quality network cabling that is properly routed to remain free from any interference and terminated with reliable sockets

 How easy is it to train

 The hospitality industry is significantly affected by the staff retention problems.
 Your venue, as many others, may experience staff changes at much higher rates than expected.
-This makes training one of the most important aspects of your POS selection and finding answers to the following questions is important;
+This makes training one of the most important aspects of choosing a restaurant POS system and finding answers to the following questions is important:

 - Does the POS system have a training mode?

 - What costs are associated with training your staff?

 - How will your POS provider assist you in training your staff, remotely or in person?

 Many providers of other popular POS systems for restaurants provide training during the initial commissioning of their POS system, but in time staff rotation causes progressive devolution of the required operational knowledge.
 Eventually this lost knowledge may create difficult to overcome bad habits which can affect the overall system performance.
 This situation can be avoided with a periodic re-training or presentations designed to refresh the critical aspects of daily system operations.